bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

 Bokeh's installation packages.

 In `Bokeh's GitHub repository`_, you can find a number of examples.
 Those examples also use this sample data.
+See :ref:`bokeh.sampledata` for more information on the data sets included in Bokeh's sample data.

 After installing Bokeh, you can automatically download and install the sample data with this command: